wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/create-device-configuration-profiles/includes/2-understand-configuration-profiles.md

 Device configuration profiles are groups of settings that enable or disable different device capabilities.
 These capabilities are used to configure the devices used in your organization so that users and devices can access the right resources and data, safely and securely.
 Assigning device configuration profiles to user's devices help those users become productive quickly.

 Once you create a configuration profile in Intune, you can assign it to users or devices at your organization.
-Often times, configuration profiles relate to a specific area, feature, or capability.
+Often times, configuration profiles will relate to a specific area, feature, or capability.
 For instance, a device configuration profile might focus on email settings, VPN access, or Wi-Fi settings that are specific to your organization.
 There are many options you use to configure different devices in just the way that your organization needs or requires.

 You determine the specific capabilities and apply the unique settings for your organization.
 You also determine the groups of users and devices that require these capabilities and settings.
-It is common to have many device profiles for each supported platform, ranging from device anti-virus settings, to custom settings that aren't built into Intune yet.
+It is common to have many device profiles for each supported platform, ranging from device anti-virus settings, to custom settings that aren't built into Intune as templates yet.

 Before you create a new configuration profile, you should first become familiar with several configuration profile concepts.